 Will I get a reminder for my upcoming appointment?

 Yes!
 We send reminders for physical therapy appointments one day before the scheduled appointment.
-For orthopedic and neuro/spine clinic appointments, we send a reminder two days in advance, and again one day in advance if we didn’t get a response or confirmation.
+For orthopedic and neuro/spine clinic appointments, we send a reminder four days in advance, and again three days in advance if we didn’t get a response or confirmation.